cilogi/cilogi-guides/offline/west-end/contents/hillhead/dour-drinkers.md

 medical or scientific book known to them.

-I have bever succeeded in solving the mystery or getting any light on it at all.
+I have never succeeded in solving the mystery or getting any light on it at all.
 But it can certainly serve as a parable of much that has